Origins and Purpose

 How it Works

-CoinFest is the event equivalent to open source technology: the concept and name lie in the open domain, and anyone is welcome to start a CoinFest of their own so long as they adhere to the Spirit of CoinFest.
+CoinFest is the event equivalent to open source peer-to-peer technology: the concept and name lie in the open domain, and anyone is welcome to start a CoinFest of their own so long as they adhere to the Spirit of CoinFest.
 All you have to do is have an appropriate event around the same time as the rest of us.
-Although we legally cannot force your cooperation, we ask on behalf of the crypto community that you adhere to the following guidelines:
+We ask on behalf of the crypto community that you adhere to the following guidelines:

 - Although anyone is welcome to join the movement, CoinFest requires a lot of coordination, so it’s imperative that organizers work together in good faith.
-All CoinFest events around the world are held on the same weekend, although you are not required to hold events both days.
+All CoinFest events around the world are held on the same week, often simultaneously, although you are not required to hold events on all days.
 Especially for events occurring in close proximity, we will attempt to organize them by theme, to avoid confusion for the exhibitors and guests.
 This is a friendly competition, and we encourage the sharing of publicity and sponsors.

 To Freedom and Beyond

-No matter how big it gets, the founder hopes to always maintain the fun and inclusive nature of CoinFest.
+No matter how big it gets, we hope to always maintain the fun and inclusive nature of CoinFest.
 As its spirit and vision become cemented, the founder hopes to further decentralize CoinFest, gradually reducing his role until his guidance becomes obsolete.
-CoinFest will inevitably turn into a decentralized autonomous organization, to which the founder will grant ownership of CoinFest.com, .org, .net, etc.; various organizers holding additional CoinFest domain names or other assets are expected to do the same.
+CoinFest will inevitably turn into a decentralized autonomous organization, a blockchain-based entity to which the founder will grant ownership of CoinFest.com, .org, .net, etc.; various organizers holding additional CoinFest domain names or other assets are expected to do the same.
 The authority of the lead organizer will be gradually eroded as the functionality of the CoinFest DAO improves, until CoinFest is left truly uncontrolled or owned by anyone.
 Representatives and important decisions will be decided by vote on the blockchain, and representatives’ admin powers can be revoked at any time.